mamisaki/RTPSpy/README.md

 ```

 ### For OSX
 Install the Homebrew following the instructions in https://brew.sh/
 Then, install tools and libraries by entering the command below.
 ```
 brew install git gcc fftw openmotif
 ```

 ### GPU
-While RTPSpy does not mandate GPU usage for real-time image processing (computational speed is fast enough for real-time fMRI even without GPU), RTPSpy can take advantage of GPU computation.
+RTPSpy can take advantage of GPU computation, while it is not mandatory for real-time image processing (computational speed is fast enough for real-time fMRI even without GPU).
 GPU is utilized in the online fMRI data processing and anatomical image processing with FastSurfer (https://deep-mi.org/research/fastsurfer/).
-A user needs to install an appropriate GPU driver to use the CUDA toolkit (https://developer.nvidia.com/cuda-toolkit), while the toolkit will be installed by the yaml file.
+To use GPU computation, a user needs to install an appropriate GPU driver compatible with the CUDA toolkit (https://developer.nvidia.com/cuda-toolkit).
+The toolkit will be installed with the yaml file.

 ## INSTALL
 Every command should be entered in the terminal (Terminal application on OSX and Ubuntu console on WSL).